capoony/Chapter7-InvPopGenomics/README.md

 sh ${WD}/shell/dependencies
 ```

-> Then, we need to download genomic data from the Short Read Archive (SRA; XXX).
+> Then, we download genomic data from the Short Read Archive (SRA; XXX).
 We will use the *Drosophila* Nexus dataset and focus on genomic data of haploid individuals collected in Siavonga/Zambia with known karyotypes.
 In a first step, we will use a metadata-table, which contains the sample ID's, the corresponing ID's from the SRA database and the inversion status of common inversions, to select (up to) 20 individuals from each karyotype (INV and ST) for each of the two focal inversions.
 Finally, we will download the raw sequencing data for these samples from SRA.
 As you will see in the code block below, we will focus on the two inversions *In(2L)t* and *In(3R)Payne* which we abbreviate as *IN2Lt* and *IN3RP* for the sake of simplicity.
 The arrays `DATA`, `Chrom`, `Start` and `End` contain the information of the genomic position for both inversions.

 ```bash
 ## Get information of individual sequencing data and isolate samples with known inversion status